Kiyoh-Klantenvertellen-plugins/Kiyoh-Magento-2-Plugin/README.md

 Your developer or technical team will install the extension.
 The installation process typically takes 5-10 minutes.

 **What your technical team needs to do:**
-1. Install via Composer (recommended method)
+1. Install by extracting the zip to your magento 2 `app/code` directory
 2. Enable the module
 3. Run Magento upgrade and compilation commands
 4. Clear cache